First Progress Platinum Elite Mastercard® Secured Credit Card review

 Although unsecured credit cards designed for less-than-perfect credit might seem appealing since there may not be an upfront cost, a secured card could offer a better opportunity to improve your credit score with a potentially higher credit limit and lower ongoing costs.

-The Secured Mastercard® from Capital One is also another solid option to consider.
+The Capital One Platinum Secured Credit Card is also another solid option to consider.
 If you’re concerned about forking up a big deposit, your security deposit could be as low as $49.
 Capital One’s secured card also excels at being a steppingstone to a better full-fledged credit card.
-It beats Discover’s eight-month account review period by potentially allowing you to upgrade to an unsecured card if Capital One recognizes good credit activity after only six months.
+It beats Discover’s seven-month account review period by potentially allowing you to upgrade to an unsecured card if Capital One recognizes good credit activity after only six months.

 Alternatively, if you’d like a high credit limit to boost your credit score and you don’t mind ponying up a bigger security deposit, the BankAmericard® Secured Credit Card offers a $300 to $4,900 credit line to match your deposit.